acionescu/event-bus/README.md

  * easy to be distributed in a cluster / easy to be transmitted over the network
  * persistable
  * restorable
+ * trackable
- * trackable - it would be very useful to track an event's passing through the system
+ 	* it would be very useful to track an event's passing through the system
- * correlation - it would also be useful to see what generated an event ( maybe another event ) and what events were generated from one event
+ 	* it would also be useful to see what generated an event ( maybe another event ) and what events were generated from one event
  * immutable once posted to the bus or restored from storage